The Hardcore Holidayoff

 “Yeah,” Order affirms, “There’s no way Trap Minion wouldn’t have gotten us both at least a dozen times.”

 “I’m not interested.
-Let’s just get out of here so I can go home and get drunk,” Order interrupts.
+Let’s just get out of here so I can go home and drink,” Order interrupts.

 “Goes both ways.”